jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ---

+# [fit] Minimize state
+# [fit] Minimize complexity

+^ So although it's not possible to eliminate all state from a Cocoa application, we can try to minimize it (and therefore minimize complexity) as much as possible.

+---

 # Values
 # Purity
 # Isolation

-^ Although it's not possible to eliminate all state from a Cocoa application, we can try to minimize it (and therefore minimize complexity) as much as possible.
-Here are three techniques for doing so.
+^ Here are three of my favorite techniques for minimizing the complexity of state.
 Let's go through each one in turn.

 ---